PX4/PX4-user_guide/en/gps_compass/README.md

 Further compass configuration should generally not be required.

 :::note
-All external compasses are given the same priority by default, which is higher than the prority shared by all internal compasses.
+All external compasses are given the same priority by default, which is higher than the priority shared by all internal compasses.
 :::

 ### Disable a Compass